Irev-Dev/curated-code-cad/README.md

 There are a couple of ways you can help:
 - Know of a package that we missed? tell us with an issue or open up a PR.
-- Contribute a birdhouse design in one of the tools that's missing.
+- Contribute a birdhouse design in one of the tools that are missing.
-- Do you think we missed an imporntant point for one of the projects, suggest more details.
+- Do you think we missed an important point for one of the projects, suggest more details.

 ## Here they are: